Have Fun Without Breaking the Bank!

 Live a Little Dangerously and Go Bear Watching

 Grab your binoculars, a comfy blanket and head on down to Victoria Quay for some front-row bear watching!
 We’ve written about this before in our Alberni Valley is Bear Country post.
-So for full details on just how much fun bear watching can be, go ahead and check it out.
+So for full details on just how much fun bear watching can be, read more about Bear Country on our blog.

 Location: 4541 Victoria Quay #4531, Port Alberni (map)

 What kind of list would leave out getting healthy, fit and feeling fabulous, especially when it’s absolutely free!
 Our very own Bob Dailey Stadium has installed an impressive outdoor fitness park for everyone to enjoy.
 It promises an effective workout using body weight through a series of stations.
 More info, including how-to videos can be found on the Parks, Recreation and Heritage website.